wireapp/wire-server/src/understand/federation/api.rst

 API between Federators
 -----------------------

-The layer between `Federator`s acts as an envelope for communication between other components of wire server.
+The layer between `Federators` acts as an envelope for communication between other components of wire server.
 It uses Protocol Buffers (protobuf from here onwards) for serialization over gRPC.
 The latest protobuf schema can be inspected at `the wire-server repository